 Start your mini vacation or staycation by checking into a New Orleans hotel.
-Over 50 downtown and Garden District hotels are offering discounted packages and various deals, with perks like free parking, food vouchers and complimentary high-speed internet.
-Choose from new accommodations like the Maison de la Luz and Hotel Fontenot, or landmarks like the Roosevelt.
+Browse different properties that are offering discounted packages and various deals, with perks like free parking, food vouchers, and welcome cocktails.
+Choose from accommodations like the Maison de la Luz and Hotel Fontenot, or landmarks like the Roosevelt.
 Perfect for a romantic getaway, these spots offer an urban oasis.

 Chances are, your hotel will be located in or near the French Quarter.
-There are plenty of French Quarter area restaurants to kick off your COOLinary extravaganza, but please remember to wear a mask upon arrival or if you’re moving about the restaurant, and remain socially distant from others.
-Try the pork tenderloin roulade from Bourbon House, rosemary roasted chicken from Court of Two Sisters, or the duck with cherry bordelaise from Justine.
+There are plenty of French Quarter area restaurants to kick off your COOLinary extravaganza, Try the Redfish Ceviche or Seafood Bouillabaisse from Broussard’s, the Gulf Oyster and Tasso Pappardelle from Tujague’s, or the craft cocktails and contemporary cuisine from Jewel of the South.
 Primed for a stroll around the Quarter, perhaps ending at the Riverfront, your vacation is off to a romantic start.
 After your stroll, check out the live music calendar to see who is playing nearby or get a post-dinner drink at a romantic French Quarter bar like Peychaud’s, Fives, or Arnaud’s French 75 Bar.